HegrJan/BlindGD77/docs/readme.txt

 2.1.
 There is now an  All Contacts option when cycling the list filter with the  hash key.
 When this option is selected, the list will contain all talkgroups, private call IDS, and all call IDS.
 I.e. Pressing # will now cycle from group call, to private call, to all call, to all contacts.
 2.2.
 When you cycle the list filter with the hash key, your preference is remembered even when power cycling the radio.
 2.3.
 Fixed an issue whereby sorting digital contacts by name would not properly honour the callType filter and hence private calls could be displayed when group call was selected.
+3. When you manually reorder channels or sort channels by name, frequency or in codeplug order, Pressing the Red button will now cancel the reorder.
+Previously, Red would act like Green and save the reorder immediately.
+Now, Green will save the reorder, but Red will cancel and restore the zone to what it was prior to the reorder operation.

 8 July 2022
 1. Fixed issue of voltage being repeated on Radio Info screen at voice prompt level 3.
 It should now only speak when the voltage changes.